-All temperature control provisions relate to the temperature of the food and not the air temperature in the mailing container.
+All temperature control provisions relate to the temperature of TCS food and not the air temperature in the food container.
 When decisions are to be made regarding the safety of a food, it should be ensured that temperature readings taken represent the food.
+Food temperatures may vary between or within a food, and this should be accounted for, and efforts should be made to insure worst case temperatures are measured.

-There may be some cases where the normal maximum temperature of 5 °C ($41^{\circ}F$) is not cold enough, such as in the case of Reduced Oxygen Packaged (ROP) fish, which must remain frozen.
+There may be some cases where the normal maximum temperature of $5^{\circ}{\circ}C$ (41°F) is not cold enough, such as in the case of Reduced Oxygen Packaged (ROP) fish, which according to the Model Food Code must remain frozen (3-502.12).
 Such foods should be labeled as necessary to ensure safe handling.

-The mail order food company should ensure that the product mailed arrives to the consumer with adequate time left in the shelf life.
-Mailed foods should include shelf life information to assist the consumer in managing safety and quality.
-Unless the product is frozen, the storage time prior to shipment should be minimized and the holding temperature maintained at 5°C (41 $^{\circ}$ F) or below.
+The MOTPD company should ensure that the product arrives to the consumer with adequate time left in the shelf life.
+Unless intended for immediate consumption foods should include shelf life or handling information to assist the consumer in managing safety and quality.
+Unless the product is frozen, the storage time prior to transport should be minimized, and the holding temperature maintained at 5°C (41°F) or below.

+Subcommittee to edit?
 When foods are prepared by another entity and included in the shipment by the mail order food company, the mail order food company should work with the supplier to ensure that the shelf life applied to the food is appropriate.
 This discussion should include temperatures that the product will be subjected to throughout mailing, receipt, storage and consumption by the consumer.
 When foods are prepared and packed by the mail order food company, the company should ensure that temperature requirements appropriate to the food are followed (e.g. frozen, TCS and non-TCS).

 The packaging used in transit will be a major factor in maintaining the food at a safe temperature.
-Section 5 (Packaging and Mailing to the Consumer) contains guidance on the kind of packaging and refrigerants available and how best to use them.
+Section 5 contains advice on the kind of packaging and refrigerants available and how best to use them.